framing/ng-tasknas-demo/how to build tasknas.md

 itemFormComponent: TaskFormComponent,
 ```

-this is what you code should look like now
+this is what your code should look like now

 ```typescript
 import { NgModule } from '@angular/core';